-The first decision to make is whether to build your own custom IoT platform with app enablement capabilities or use an existing application enablement IoT platform.
+The first decision to make is whether to build your own custom IoT software with app enablement capabilities or use an existing application enablement IoT platform.
 Custom building allows you to dive into the full complexity of IoT technology and learn a lot, overcoming multiple technical challenges along the way.
 However, building a custom application enablement environment involves a significant investment and may take up to two years.
-Apart from budgeting, you will have to encounter the staffing issue as you will need specialists to create, deploy, test, and maintain each and every part of the IoT stack.
-This includes server and database, APIs, security and access management, to name a few.
+Apart from budgeting, you will have to encounter the staffing issue as you will need specialists to create, deploy, test, and maintain each and every part of the IoT system.
+This includes server and database, APIs, security, and access management, to name a few.

 Your next option is to use one of the IoT development platforms available on the market today.
-Some of these offer a seamless process of building IoT apps in a cloud IDE, testing on the device, deploying and updating over the air, all in one continuous gesture.
+Some of these offer a seamless process of building IoT apps in a cloud IDE, testing on the IoT device, deploying and updating over the air, all in one continuous gesture.
 There are platforms that only provide the IoT-enabling environment where every developer can build and deploy their IoT product.
-But other IoT app enablement platforms are much larger in scope and come with device management and user management capabilities, custom workflows, data extraction and data storage capacities, as well as machine learning and AI enablement.
+But other IoT app enablement platforms are much larger in scope and come with device management and user management capabilities, custom workflows, data extraction, and data storage capacities, as well as machine learning and AI enablement.

-Things to Consider before You Build Your IoT App
+Things to Consider Before You Build Your IoT App

 Hardware.
 You will most probably end up using hardware from many different vendors.
 To avoid vendor lock-in, make sure that you are working with a hardware-agnostic IoT-enablement platform.
-That kind of platform should allow you to connect anything and uses standard protocols.
+That kind of platform should allow you to connect anything and use standard protocols.

 Data Storage.
 Application enablement works best when it comes with a mature data storage solution.
 This will allow you to stream and analyze edge device data right into the platform.
 Eventually, you may develop your own IoT data collection app to customize the process.

 Data Analytics.
 Apart from collecting and storing the data, you need infrastructure that enables you to cleanse the raw data.
-You should be able to perform analytics on it, and develop algorithms that will become the foundation of your IoT apps.
+You should be able to perform analytics on it and develop algorithms that will become the foundation of your IoT apps.

 Scalability.
 You need a platform that allows you to deploy and run your custom IoT application on multiple devices simultaneously.
 Also, you need to be able to run multiple apps on the same device.
 An application enablement platform with device management functionalities is an ideal option here.
 It makes it possible to assign tags and labels to both devices and groups, and orchestrate rollouts on entire dedicated groups of remote devices.

 Security.
 Again, security by design is the rule of thumb in the IoT platform market.
 Yet it does not hurt to make sure that the fundamentals are covered.
 If designing consumer IoT apps, you may have to take extra steps to ensure the integrity and privacy of personal data.
 And if working on industrial IoT applications, then you need to safeguard organizations’ intellectual property.
-Regular penetration testing, two-factor authentication, and encryption are the first steps to take towards maximizing the security of your IoT product.
+Regular penetration testing, two-factor authentication, and encryption are the first steps to take towards maximizing the security of your IoT solution.

 The Record Evolution Platform for IoT & AI